visheshdembla/grid-based-on-lifi/README.md

  While acting as a resource consumer, client can:

- 1. Store files on the grid, without having to worry about the location of the file
+ 1. Store files on the grid, without having to worry about the location of the file.

  2. Execute JAVA codes remotely on the grid.